t1mm1/field-revision-history/README.md

 Additional module-specific permission:

-- administer field revision history configuration — allows access to the module’s settings page.
+- administer field revision history configuration — allows access to the module’s settings page

-### Usage
+## Usage

 - Open a node edit form for a content type that has revisions enabled
 - Locate a configured field; you’ll see a link “View or restore”